awesomerank/awesomerank.github.io/lists/AngularClass/awesome-angular.md

 * [ngx-i18n-router/core ★7](ngx-i18n-router/core) - Route internationalization utility for Angular by @fulls1z3
 * [angular2-promise-buttons ★12](johannesjo/angular2-promise-buttons) - Loading buttons for Angular 2 by @johannesjo
 * [ng2-archwizard ★7](madoar/ng2-archwizard) - Wizard component for Angular 2
+* [ngx-popper ★4](MrFrankel/ngx-popper) - Tooltip managment, wrapper for popper.js(https://popper.js.org/)
+* [ngx-avatar ★9](HaithemMosbahi/ngx-avatar) - Avatar component that makes it possible to genearte / fetch avatar based on the information you have about the user.
+* [ngx-qrcode2 ★2](techiediaries/ngx-qrcode) - An Angular 4+ Component library for Generating QR (Quick Response ) Codes .

 #### Pipes
 * [fuel-ui ★251](FuelInteractive/fuel-ui) OrderBy and Range pipes ported from Angular 1.x to Angular 2